dtcenter/MET/met/docs/Users_Guide/appendixC.rst

 where n_{A} and n_{B} are the number of events within event areas A and B, respectively, d(s,A) is the distance map related to the event area A, and \alpha is a user-defined scaling constant.
 The default, and usual choice, is \alpha=\frac{1}{9} when the distances of the distance map are normalized so that the smallest nonzero distance between grid point neighbors equals one.
 Clearly, FOM is not a metric because like MED, it is not symmetric.
 Like MED, MET computes the minimum, maximum, and average of FOM_FO and FOM_OF.

-Note that d(s,A) in the denominator is summed only over the grid squares falling within the event set B. That is, it represents the circular area in the top right panel of Figure [Fig4_Grid-Stat].
+Note that d(s,A) in the denominator is summed only over the grid squares falling within the event set B. That is, it represents the circular area in the top right panel of :numref:`grid_stat_fig4`.

 The range for FOM is 0 to 1, with a score of 1 indicating a perfect forecast.